inverse-inc/packetfence/t/venom/test_suites/wired_dot1x_eap_tls_scep/TESTSUITE.md

 Reauthentication is done by switch based on `eap_reauth_period` setting to avoid node been unregistered when it reach unregdate and automatically deleted by `pfcron` without running teardown steps.

+`pid` of user created by 802.1X authentication is equals to `otherName` attribute in certificate obtained through SCEP because this attribute is defined in CSR generated on `node01`.